-To comply with requirements set out by the Protection of the Environment Legislation Amendment Act 2011 (POELA Act), a Pollution Incident Response Management Plan has been prepared and implemented by Shoalhaven Water.
-The plan relates to Shoalhaven Water's sites in possession of an environmental protection license, which include all wastewater treatment plants in the Shoalhaven region.
+To comply with requirements set out by the Protection of the Environment Legislation Amendment Act

+2011 (POELA Act), a Pollution Incident Response Management Plan has been prepared and implemented by Shoalhaven Water.
+The plan relates to Shoalhaven Water's sites in possession of an Environmental Protection License, which include all Wastewater Treatment Plants (WwTP) in the Shoalhaven region.